 On August 1, 1991, San Diego Narcotics Task Force agents arrested Gordon Shuster after discovering a methamphetamine laboratory at his residence in Rainbow, California.
 Shuster agreed to cooperate with the agents, and a few hours after his arrest he placed a call to respondent's pager.
-When respondent returned the call, Shuster told him that a friend purchase wanted to а pound of methamphetamine for \$13,000.
+When respondent returned the call, Shuster told him that a friend wanted to purchase a pound of methamphetamine for \$13,000.
 Shuster arranged to meet respondent later that day.